 - Includes a complete study guide with discussion questions, short answer, and recommended addl reading.

 If you desire to take this for high school credit, we recommend pairing it with the excellent economics textbook Basic Economics available in our store.
+To order more study guides (one included with this set), click here.

 We also recommend that you download the Scope and Sequence/Answer Guide for use in teaching this class.